The Flys (British band): History

 The group spent early 1979 sharing the bills with such acts as The Psychedelic Furs, the Pretenders, and Black Slate.
 It was around this time that Pete King, who later joined After the Fire, left the band and was replaced on drums by Graham Deakin.
 In April EMI released a compilation of early punk 45s called The Rare Stuff that contained the three tracks from the EP Love and a Molotov Cocktail.

 Their second LP, Own, was released on 11 October 1979 and contained 14 new tracks and was their last release on EMI.
 Like their debut album and all their singles it did not chart in the UK.
 The band moved to Parlophone Records and released an EP, Four from the Square which included two songs from the last album, and a final single, "What Will Mother Say?", before disbanding.

 In the wake of the departure of Neil O'Connor, who joined his sister Hazel's band, the Flys disbanded in 1980.
-In 1990 See for Miles Records released a Flys compilation album, Love and a Molotov Cocktail, and in 2001 Waikiki Beach Refugees was reissued with eight bonus tracks covering their brief history.
+In 1990 See for Miles Records released the compilation album, Love and a Molotov Cocktail, that Q Magazine described as "angry, angsty, and splenetic guitar tunes with power chords".
+In 2001 Waikiki Beach Refugees was reissued with eight bonus tracks covering their brief history.
 Also in 1991, "Love and a Molotov Cocktail" was covered by the German band Die Toten Hosen on their album Learning English, Lesson One.
 Joe Hughes and David Freeman later worked together again in the short-lived 1980s new wave band The Lover Speaks.